Skip to main content

 • We have installed all the tooling dependencies on our local machine, which will be used to control the cluster

-• Next: Copy sample.helmfile.yaml to helmfile.yaml and edit it to customize and deploy Namespaces on the Kubernetes cluster
+• Next: Copy sample.helmfile.yaml to helmfile.yaml and edit it to select which Namespaces you would like to deploy on your Kubernetes cluster

 cp sample.helmfile.yaml helmfile.yaml